Bricktech2000/Notes/notes/improved family relationship vocabulary.md

 - the larger **`m : n`**, the further away the people are
 - the larger **`||m . n||`**, the greater age difference between the people

-**cons**

-- the [[switching cost]]; dumb vocabulary already exists to describe the relationship between two people in a family, so getting the general public onboard is not an easy task
+[[improved family relationship vocabulary]] has a high [[switching cost]]; dumb vocabulary already exists to describe the relationship between two people in a family, so getting the general public onboard is not an easy task